 🐓 Air Chilled Brands

 Here are some brands you can look for that make air chilled chicken in some format.
 Just because they are on the list doesn't necessarily mean all of the products from each brand are air chilled.
 Make sure to real the packaging.

 |Bell & Evans|

 You can find air chilled chicken sold as breasts, thighs, wings, drumsticks, and whole just as any other chicken.

 If you know of a brand that we did not mention, please leave us a comment below.
 Thanks.

-I was recently surprised to see that see of the chicken at Costco under the Kirkland label was now being labelled as air chilled.
-Not all the chicken was yet, seem they are undergoing a change.
+I was surprised when I learned that chicken at Costco under the Kirkland label was now being labelled as air chilled.

 Whole Foods Market always carries it.
 This is where I was first introduced to the concept.